 The premature aging of the skin from ultraviolet light exposure is called Photoaging.
-It occurs when ultraviolet radiation penetrates deep into the dermis, damaging collagen fibres and causes the increased production of abnormal elastin.
-This breakdown in fundamental skin structures leads to deep wrinkles, fine lines, discoloration, rough leathery textures and sagging skin.
+It occurs when ultraviolet radiation penetrates deep into the dermis, damaging collagen fibers and causes the increased production of abnormal elastin.
+This breakdown in fundamental skin structures leads to deep wrinkles, fine lines, discoloration, rough leathery textures, and sagging skin.

 The difference between sunscreen and sunblock.

 Sunscreens absorb ultraviolet light so that it doesn’t reach the skin.
 Sunblock literally blocks the UV rays instead of absorbing them.
 Remember, no sunscreen works 100%.
 There’s also no such thing as ‘waterproof’ or ‘All-day Protection’ sunscreen.
 All Sunscreens have an SPF (Sun Protection Factor) number that tells you how long you can stay in the sun without getting burnt.
 However, no matter what the SPF number, sunscreens need to be re-applied every 2 to 3 hours.
 UV rays even pass through clouds so you need to wear sunscreen, every day and in any type of weather.

 - Pick sunscreens that say ‘broad spectrum’ as they protect you against UVA and UVB rays.

 - Choose a sunscreen with a minimum SPF rating of 15.

 - Apply sunscreen 15 to 30 minutes before you head out into the sun to give it time to seep into the skin.